The whitening of rock and roll (“Roll Over McFly” Addendum A/ Gladwellocalypse, Part 4)

 [H]e was doing [the songs] the way I would like for them to be done.

 Blackwell details that while he had been a performer, he hadn’t done well and had given it up when he had discovered he could make good money in songwriting.
-In another 1984 interview, he added still more detail to the topic:³
+In another 1984 interview, he added still more detail on the topic:³

 I was surprised when I heard “Don’t Be Cruel” because it was just like I had done the demo.
 I used to sing all my own demos, and it just so happened that a lot of what Presley and Jerry Lee [Lewis] did sounded alike.
 I thought they did justice to the songs.
 They put the kind of feeling into it that I felt.